 Most robots found in the collaborative space have path teaching capability.
 This programming process amounts to miming the robot through the production process.
 It makes simple operations like picking up a part, putting it in a machine or vice versa a snap to program.

 If the robot needs to add more complexity than the simplest of pick and place to its process, that complexity will need to be programmed with actual code.
-The firm will need to have on-hand a resource that knows how to program this sort of robot.
+The firm will need to have on hand a resource that knows how to program this sort of robot.
 It might also be time to bring in an integrator who does this all the time to make sure it’s done well.

 The robot’s price is not the total automation cost

 Many times, Cobots are sold as a ‘robot in a box’ ready to be unpacked and quickly put to work.
 The truth is robots are like machine tools: there’s the machine price and a second – usually significant – outlay afterward for the tools and fixtures to use the machine.
-For robots, this comes in the form of End of Arm Tools (EOATs) or part grippers.
+For robots, this comes in the form of End of end-of-arm tools (EOATs) or part grippers.
 Trays are also required to hold parts for the robot in as exacting of a location as possible.
 Then how the robot will interface with the machine tool will have to be sorted out.
 This is done with a bit more additional equipment including a programmable logic controller (PLC) that interfaces between other machines, conveyors and sensors.

 An often-overlooked cost in bringing in robotic automation (even Cobots) is making sure the facility’s insurance will cover the installation and the system’s operation.
 Before insurance firms will properly cover the system, an on-site risk assessment by a qualified third party is required.
-These assessments look to ensure the proper safety guidelines are followed to reduce dangerous conditions from happening during the installation and operation of the robot.
+These assessments look to ensure that proper safety guidelines are followed to reduce dangerous conditions from happening during the installation and operation of the robot.

 All of these aspects aside, collaborative robots will continue to be a game-changer for production settings, but it’s important to develop a complete understanding of what is truly needed for automation.